Standard Personal Injury Fee Hovers Between 33.3% and 40%

 • Copying fees

-• Deposition
+• Deposition costs

 • Expert witness fees

-• Costs related to evidence gathering
+• Costs related to documentation gathering

 • Investigators